Carreg Cennen Castle: Glyndŵr rebellion

 In early July 1403 Owain Glyndŵr, together with 800 men, attacked Carreg Cennen, but, although inflicting severe damage to the walls, failed to take the castle.
-It was defended against Glyndwr's forces, who laid siege to it for several months, with Owain himself present, by a man who was to marry one of Glyndwr's daughters just a few years later, Sir John Scudamore of Herefordshire.
+It was defended against Glyndwr's forces by Sir John Scudamore of Herefordshire, who was to marry Alys ferch Owain Glyndŵr, one of Glyndwr's daughters just a few years later.
+Owain was himself present for the siege which lasted for several months.
+Major repair work was needed in the aftermath of the siege, and a large sum – more than £500 – was spent on the castle between 1414 and 1421.

 Wars of the Roses

-The damage was repaired in 1409, and by the mid-fifteenth century had come into the possession of the Duchy of Lancaster.
-Its custodian was Gruffudd ap Nicolas.
-During the Wars of the Roses, Carreg Cennen became a Lancastrian stronghold.
+By the mid-fifteenth century, the castle's custodian was Gruffudd ap Nicolas and Carreg Cennen became a Lancastrian stronghold during the Wars of the Roses.
+The gun port in the north-west tower was likely added at this time for the use of muskets.
 The Yorkist victory at the Battle of Mortimer's Cross in 1461 forced Gruffudd's sons to surrender the castle.
-The Yorkists subsequently set about demolishing (slighting) it with a team of 500 men.
+The Yorkists subsequently set about demolishing (slighting) the castle with a team of 500 men.

 Recent history

 Ownership of the castle passed to the Vaughan and Cawdor families, and from the 18th century it started to attract artists.
 J. M. W. Turner painted the castle in 1798.
 The second Earl Cawdor began an extensive renovation in the 19th century, and in 1932 Carreg Cennen was given to the guardianship of the Office of Works.
 In the 1960s Carreg Cennen Castle was acquired by the Morris family of Castell Farm, when Lord Cawdor's legal team made a mistake in the wording of the deeds and included the castle as part of the farm.
 Today, the castle remains privately owned by Margaret and Bernard Llewellyn, daughter and son in law of the late Mr. Gwilim Morris.
 The castle is now maintained by Cadw.
 It is open daily from 9.30am to 5.00pm between April and October and 9.30 to 4.30pm between November and March (closed Christmas Day).